 In addition, members of the public are welcome to call into the public counter in the main Administration Building at 16 Cobham Court to make enquiries or view agendas for meetings.

 Public Attendance at Meetings

 Members of the public are also welcome to attend meetings of Council and its Committees as observers.
 You will, however, be asked to leave the meeting when a resolution to exclude the news media and public is passed.

-- Any person wishing to participate in the public forum preceding the committee meeting needs to advise the Chairperson, or the Chief Executive, at least three working days prior to the day on which the committee is meeting (or later at the discretion of the Chairperson).
+- Any person wishing to participate in the public forum preceding the meeting needs to advise the Chairperson, or Democratic Services, at least one clear day before the meeting (or later at the discretion of the Chairperson).

 - The Chairperson may decline requests for deputations or public speaking time that are repetitious or offensive.

 - The Chairperson has the power to limit the number of public speakers or deputations at a meeting, if the Chairperson feels that the number of requests received are too many to be heard at one meeting.

 Time limit: unless the meeting determines otherwise in any particular case, a limit of one minute shall be placed on the person introducing a deputation, and a limit of five minutes shall be placed on each member of a deputation, or individual participants in the public forum.

 To present a petition to Council the following points will help you do so: